Script-Hero/ElectricalEngineeringObsidianVault/Circuits/Operational Amplifier.md

 ![[opamp_description.png]]

-An operational amplifier (op-amp) is an amplifier that produces an output which is proportional to the voltage difference between the input terminals.
+An operational amplifier (op-amp) is an amplifier that produces an output which is proportional to the [[Voltage]] difference between the input terminals.
 # Characteristics
 1. **Linear Input-Output Response, High Gain**
 	1. Open-loop gain is $A$